mahamb/node-guides/Avail/INSTALL.md

 You should see similar logs like below:
 ![ alt text](https://github.com/mahamb/node-guides/blob/main/Avail/avail_status_logs.png)

-**Now your node is running in separate screen terminal.
-Press "Ctrl+a+d" while running your node and left the screen.
+**Your node is running in separate screen terminal.
+Press "Ctrl+a+d" while running your node to leave the current screen.
 Use ``screen -r`` to return back to AVAIL screen.**

 ## Becoming an Active Validator